Magnitus-/ExpressUser/README.md

 - A recent version of Express.js (version 4.x, the library uses Express.Router()) \[1\]

-- Either the user-store project (and accompanying dependencies) or a user store that has the same API as the user-store project
+- Either the user-store project (and accompanying dependencies) or a user store that has the same API as the user-store project \[2\]

 - For an "out of the box" solution, you'll also need a validator and a responder. express-user-local and express-user-local-basic can provide those for you for local authentication.

 - The library uses the PUT, DELETE and PATCH HTTP methods, which are traditionally not supported in submitted HTML forms.
 If you use those, you'll need to use a library like method-override.

-[1] If it doesn't work for later version, please let me know.
+\[1\] If it doesn't work for later version, please let me know.

+\[2\] Latest version of user-store is always preferable.
+While previously existing features don't require a user-store update, new features to this library are often dependent on new user-store features.
+I always update the dev dependency of user-store for tests when needed so release notes are a good indicator of which features require which version of user-store.

 Session Dependency
 ------------------